eda-ricercatore/admin-notes/skill-set/higher-end-roles/compiler-design-n-prog-analy.md

 	- compiler design for data parallel architectures
 	- compiler design for machine learning inference models
 	- Apache TVM hardware backend codebase and workflow for custom code generators, BYOC
++ skill set:
+	- Develop our MLIR compiler flow by writing unit tests or developing optimization passes
+	- Find interesting new machine learning workloads and get them running in Centaur’s accelerator flow
+	- Contribute to our libraries to produce high-performance assembly for new ML kernels
 + Experience with the deep learning compiler space (ONNC, TVM, XLA, etc) is a huge plus
 + skill set:
 	- Support the use of deep learning compilers (graph compilation and operator compilation, etc.); improve the performance of deep learning network training and reasoning on self-developed chips;